Plan at a Glance

 Academic Delivery of On-Campus Courses and Support

 The University will utilize the entire existing course timeframe from 7:30 am to 9:30 pm for MWF and TR courses.
 Nonstandard scheduled classes in general university and large college classrooms will be minimized.
-Common Examination periods will be eliminated.

 Locations not generally utilized for classes will be used.
 Some examples include the Student Union ballroom, the Alumni Center, and the Watkins Center.
 Social distancing will reduce the capacity of traditional classrooms and using these alternative spaces will increase our ability to deliver face-to-face classes.
+Through exhaustive contact tracing, the university learned that no positive cases during the fall semester were mapped back to the classroom.
+Therefore, seating charts will not be required in the spring.

 Faculty will offer office hours online to eliminate crowding in offices and hallways.
 Students are asked to respect posted virtual hours of all faculty and Teaching Assistants.
 Teaching Assistants will be providing recitation sections and virtual office hours to work problems and answer questions.